MRLintern/Bash-Hacks/README.md

 ### Introduction

-Bash Hacks is a repository of Bash scripts which perform all manner of tasks
+Bash Hacks is a repository of Bash scripts which perform all manner of tasks.
+Some of these can be done using traditional methods and languages (e.g. `Python`) and don't really need `Bash scripts`.
+However, I love `Linux` and automation so here we are.

 ### Requirements